dockergrunn/samples/01 - First meetup/README.md

-# Samples from DockerGrunn January 2015
+#  Fisrt DockerGrunn iMeetup

+## Location

+Thursday January 8th at Mediacentrale / Peperzaken

+### Samples

 See the folders of the specific speakers.